+FOR 4910 Cooperative Education 1 s.h.
 FOR 4920 Cooperative Education 1 s.h.

-FOR 4930 Internship in Forensic Science

-FOR 4950 Senior Seminar

-Preparation and presentation of a scientific paper.
-Taken by Forensic Science students with senior status as a requirement for graduation; to be taken in the final six hours of the program.
+FOR 4930 Internship in Forensic Science 1-4 s.h.
+Preparation Forensic S Senior Seminar on and presentation of a scientific paper.
+T cience students with senior status as a requ ation; to be taken in the final six hours of the uirement